isel-leic-ipw/2425i-IPW-LEIC34D/Lesson04/part08_en.md

     ```
 - `onRejected`: a function to asynchronously execute when this promise becomes rejected.
 - **Return**:
-    - A new Promise immediately, in the pending state.
+    - A new Promise, immediately, in the pending state.
 - Example:
     ```javascript
     function processResult(v){